 The Careers Room is located in the Sixth Form Centre, Singleton House.
 At all times up-to-date information on a vast range of future options is provided there and in the main library.
 Much information is accessed from IT resources through networked and stand-alone computers.
 Full details of university open days, courses and events are publicised.

-Formal curriculum allocation is in the Lower Sixth Form where all students are taught a minimum of 8 periods of CEG within the framework of their Yr 12 complementary studies programme.
-Provision for Yrs 7-11 and Yr 13, is run through the pastoral form period allocation and assemblies.
+Formal curriculum allocation is during Year 12 where all students are taught CEG within the framework of their Complementary Studies programme.
+Provision for Years 7-11 and Year 13, is run through the pastoral form period allocation, assemblies, outside providers and trips.

 The Careers Office is open from 8.30am until 4.30pm on school days.
 The direct office ‘phone number is 01254 686300 Ex 608.
 There is an answerphone and fax machine on this line too.
 During periods of work experience, additional staffing ensures that lines of communication between pupils, employers, parents and school remain fully open.